arun-gupta/claude-labs/README.md

-# Hello Claude Demo 🚀
+# Claude Labs 🚀

-> **Lightning-fast text summarization with Claude API** - Get started in under 5 minutes!
+> **Comprehensive Claude API showcase with interactive web interface** - Get started in under 5 minutes!

-A clean, elegant demonstration of Claude's text summarization capabilities designed for immediate developer delight.
-This demo showcases how to build practical GenAI applications with minimal setup and maximum clarity.
+A comprehensive showcase of Claude's capabilities designed for immediate developer delight.
+This lab demonstrates how to build practical GenAI applications with minimal setup and maximum clarity, featuring interactive web interface, multiple input methods, and real-world use cases.

 ## ✨ Features